 - Behave with humanity

-- Give equal regard to all lives
+- Give equal regard to all illnesses

 - Safeguard all that makes life worth living

-- Get the economy moving for the sake of our children
+- Get the economy moving

 I also supported the creation of a Covid recovery fund for small business, putting my name to the motion and helping frame it.
 This has resulted in the creation of at fund for City SME Businesses that have been impacted by the COVID-19 Pandemic.
 The scheme is designed to support businesses which contribute to the City’s vibrancy at street level and directly provide services to returning City workers, visitors, and residents.
 The necessary infrastructure for a successful City has been affected by enforced closure or low footfall and this scheme will seek to support those businesses that can evidence, through the grant application process, a likelihood that with support they have a reasonable chance to survive beyond the short term.
 You can read more about it here - City of London Recovery Grant Fund - City of London